CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - `time_stamp_scheme` - Holds a 64-bit timestamp of when the service was started.
 Recorded in milliseconds since Unix epoch (1/1/1970).
         - **Read:** Fills the passed buffer with 8 bytes representing milliseconds as a u64.
         - **Write:** Default implementation returning EBADF.
 The time that a service started will be the same as long as it's running.
-    - `message_scheme` - Holds a 40 byte array of characters for a human readable status message, the last 6 bits are reserved for a timestamp of when the message was set, It is   in milliseconds since the unix epoch.
+    - `message_scheme` - Holds a 40 byte array of characters for a human-readable status message.
+The last 6 bits are reserved for a timestamp of when the message was set in milliseconds since the Unix epoch.

         - **Write:** Overwrites the Service's current message with the passed buffer.
     - `control_scheme` - Holds a bool to indicate if a clear has been requested by the service monitor and another to indicate a graceful shutdown has been requested.